adnanelouadghirii/Living_ChatGpt/README.md

 # Usage

-The script stays idle in the background and responds to the word "start", transcribes the user's voice then call the OpenAI api to generate a response and read it back to the user
+The script stays idle in the background and responds to the phrase "are you there", transcribes the user's voice then call the OpenAI api to generate a response and read it back to the user